CODE-Y02/Clones/netflix-clone-v1/README.md

-## INFO ABOUT PROJECT v1 dt 23/5/22
+# INFO ABOUT PROJECT v1 dt 23/5/22

 Netflix clone is inspired by netflix and clever programmer's build of this project .
-Main pupose of this project is to learn how to call complex Api using axios instance and Improving Performance with lazy loding or you can say code splitting ("https://reactjs.org/docs/code-splitting.html") .
+Main pupose of this project is to learn how to call complex Api using [axios instance ](https://axios-http.com/docs/instance) and Improving Performance with lazy loding or you can say [code splitting ]("https://reactjs.org/docs/code-splitting.html") .

 Also this project contains additional file [privateApi.js] in src folder but as its private I am not gonna show you :).